-- A VIC can be issued at and returned to Gate J or the Southern Screening Point 24/7, or at the Northern screening point from 0400-2300 7 days a week. - The VIC applicant and the sponsor must agree to the terms and conditions. - VIC holders must be under supervision by a valid ASIC holder at all times.
+- A VIC (Visitor Identification Card) can be issued at and returned to Gate J or the Southern Screening Point 24/7, or at the Northern screening point from 0400-2300 7 days a week. - The VIC applicant and the sponsor must agree to the terms and conditions. - VIC (Visitor Identification Card) holders must always be under supervision by a valid ASIC holder.
 Including airside and landside security zones, behind closed shop counters or in back offices and storerooms when working or conducting their duties within a tenant shop.